The advantages of podcasts? Let’s take a closer look at podcasts, including what they are, how they work and how they can be used as a marketing tool.

 According to How Stuff Works, podcasting is a free service that allows Internet users to pull audio files (typically MP3s) from a podcasting Web site.
 You can listen to them on your computers or personal digital audio players.

-A podcast is an audio show which is usually spread across a series of episodes.
+A podcast is an audio show, usually spread across a series of episodes.
 It can be downloaded and listened to either on a computer or any Mp3 player.
-The term, which was coined in 2004, is a combination of ‘iPod’ and ‘broadcast’.
+The term, which was coined in 2004, is portmanteau of ‘iPod’ and ‘broadcast’.
 People commonly describe podcasts as on-demand internet radio talks.

 These tracks are typically audio recordings of a conversation between a host and a guest speaker, just like the ones you can listen to on the radio.
 A podcast can also be a single monologue of a person sharing his or her thoughts.

 The topics of the content can practically be anything from business and marketing to travel and yoga and so on.
 The most popular topics for podcasts in 2019 are travel, cooking, education and lifestyle.

 The key to podcasting is finding a topic to cater to a large demographic.